 What’s the Difference Between a Nanny and a Babysitter?

-The primary difference between a nanny and a babysitter is the level of service that is expected.
+The primary difference between a nanny and a babysitter is the expected level of service.
 A babysitter is usually a temporary worker who helps when caregivers need to go somewhere without their kids.
 It is a short period and often requires fewer duties.

 Is a Nanny Contract Legally Binding?

 A properly created nanny contract is legally binding.
-A nanny contract template gives you the tools you need to create a legally binding agreement.
+A nanny contract template allows you to create a legally binding agreement.

 Make sure the terms are clear and included in the contract.
-Also, make sure the parties are fully identified and that everyone signs the contract.
+Also, ensure the parties are fully identified and everyone signs the contract.
 An unsigned agreement may not be legally binding.
 You should also add any changes or special requests to the contract, as oral agreements may not be legally enforceable.

 Should a Nanny Have a Contract?

-A written agreement makes sure the parties know what is expected and the limitations involved.
+A written agreement ensures the parties know what is expected and the limitations involved.
 This keeps you from being taken advantage of, as well.